 As of September 30, 2012, we employed 2,315 persons worldwide.
-Of these, 307 full-time employees were located in our Minneapolis and Arden Hills, Minnesota offices, 297 full-time employees were located in our San Rafael, California office, 411 full-time employees were located in our India-based office and 260 full-time employees were located in our United Kingdom-based offices.
+Of these, 307 full-time employees were located in our Minneapolis and Arden Hills, Minnesota offices, 297 full-time employees were located in our San Diego, California office, 225 full-time employees were located in our San Rafael, California office, 411 full-time employees were located in our India-based office and 260 full-time employees were located in our United Kingdom-based offices.
 None of our employees are covered by a collective bargaining agreement, and no work stoppages have been experienced.